 One of the many ways that President Beverly Warren connects to members of the Kent State University family all over the world is through regular speaking engagements.

-To follow President Warren’s speaking engagements, check this page for posts about recent major events on her schedule as well as upcoming events.
+To follow President Warren’s speaking engagements, check this page for posts about recent major events and activities on her schedule.

 State of the University, Nov.
 19, 2015